-When the WD Blue SN500 came out earlier in the year, it went straight into our best gaming SSD rankings thanks to its low price and nippy read and write speeds.
-The only thing it was really lacking was a nice, cheap 1TB model.
-Thankfully, WD are about to rectify that with the introduction of their new Blue SN550 SSD, which not only adds that aforementioned 1TB size capacity to the mix, but also offers even faster read and write speeds.
+Thanks to its low price and nippy read and write speeds, the WD Blue SN500 has been one of the best solid states to come out this year.
+The one thing it’s missing, however, is an equally good value 1TB model.
+Thankfully, WD have heeded those cries for a budget-friendly 1TB SSD and are about to introduce their new Blue SN550 SSD, which not only adds that aforementioned 1TB size capacity to the mix, but also offers even faster read and write speeds.

 Alas, there’s no word on exact pricing just yet, but provided WD manage to keep the SN550’s costs down to the same sort of level as their existing Blue SN500 stick (£40 / $46 for 250GB and £63 / $65 for 500GB), then it could be another budget champion for anyone looking to make the move from SATA to NVMe without emptying their bank account in the process.